lammps/lammps/doc/src/fix_wall_flow.rst

 Restrictions
 """"""""""""

+Fix *wall_flow* is part of the EXTRA-FIX package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package
+<Build_package>` page for more info.

 Flow boundary conditions should not be used with rigid bodies such as those defined by a "fix rigid" command.